 Display Network vs. Search Network

-The Google Network is comprised of 2 networks: the display network and the search network, which is what I will be focusing on.
+The Google Network is comprised of multiple networks or campaign types: the display network and the search network are what we’ll be focusing on.

 The search network uses keywords to display ads across numerous sites and platforms: